 References within the text

-- Three or more authors: first author's name followed by 'et al.' and the year of publication.
+Single author: the author's name (without initials, unless there is ambiguity) and the year of publication; Two authors: both authors' names and the year of publication; Three or more authors: first author's name followed by 'et al.' and the year of publication.
 Citations may be made directly (or parenthetically).
-Groups of references should be listed first alphabetically, then chronologically, such as (Allan, 2000a, 2000b, 1999; Allan and Jones, 1999).
+Groups of references should be listed alphabetically.
+If there are multiple references with the same authors, these should be listed in reverse chronological order, such as (Allan, 2000a, 2000b, 1999; Allan and Jones, 1999).

 Reference to a journal publication:

 Authors, Year.
 Chapter title, in: Editors (Eds.), Book title.
 Publisher, Location, pages.

 Reference to a thesis:

 Author, Year.
 Title (level of thesis).
 University, City, Country.